janLo/ofxBeat/README.md

 plus separate output for kick, snare, and hihat.
 Created for inclusion in the Cyril language for live coded visuals.

+It is heavy reworked to be more performant than the original.

 ## Provenance

 This builds on the beat tracking code in [ofxBeatTracking](https://github.com/zenwerk/ofxBeatTracking), which itself was based on C++ code from Dominic Mazzoni, which was based on an free FFT implementation in Fortan.
 Further details